lizhaddad/eDTI_QC_v2_dev2/README.md

 # Additional QC tools

-We offer additional QC tools in this submodule that may be used in conjunction with tools offered on the main Github [page](https://github.com/ENIGMA-git/ENIGMA-DTI-TBSS-Protocol?tab=readme-ov-file#quality-control-protocols).
+We offer additional QC tools in this submodule that may be used in conjunction with tools offered on the [main Github page](https://github.com/ENIGMA-git/ENIGMA-DTI-TBSS-Protocol?tab=readme-ov-file#quality-control-protocols).
 In brief, these include:

 1. **Statistical QC:** In this section, we provide a package to help to identify outliers at the statistical level.
 Subjects are flagged based on various criteria including number of DTI ROI measures that fall outside various %iles.
 We recommend that this package be used to flag subjects for further visual inspection and not to automatically exclude data.
-Data can be visualized using the main tools described on the main Github pageabove[link] or by using the additional tools from this submodule.
+Data can be visualized using the main tools described on the [main Github page](https://github.com/ENIGMA-git/ENIGMA-DTI-TBSS-Protocol?tab=readme-ov-file#quality-control-protocols) or by using the additional tools from this submodule.

 2. **Visual QC:** In this section, we provide an optional script that outputs a series of PNG images that may help to visually inspect problematic scans and/or registrations identified as outliers.
 These include images of: FA registrations to the ENIGMA template, FA values projected onto the ENIGMA template skeleton, and the diffusion scalar maps warped to the ENIGMA template.